-Jay Albert is the Chief Musical Officer and founder of Songdog Music.
+Jay Albert is the Chief Music Officer and founder of Songdog Music.
 Jay understands music and music education in ways that will surprise you.
 This is because his background has a breadth and a depth that is quite unusual.
-His job is to show music learners new ways to think about, and do music.
+His job is to show music learners new ways to think about music, along with teaching them how to play.
 Here is a very brief rundown of how he has gained this remarkable ability:

 Lots of it, including private lessons and master class work with some of the greatest classical guitarists: John Holmquist, Loris Chobanian, Benjamin Verdery, Carlos Barbosa-Lima, Eduardo Fernandez, Julian Gray, Ronald Pearl.
 (He also occupied the same room as the immortal Andres Segovia.
 Once.
 And only for an hour or two.
 And Segovia didn't even look at him.
 But it was really cool nonetheless.)